PaulTHong/STDA-inf/README.md

 - `fusion_test.py`: Main function of fusion test.

-- `dataset.py`: Modified on the base of official Pytorch implementation `torchvision.datasets.ImageFolder`.
-Add style transfer module and enlarge the input path from one to several.
+- `dataset.py`: Modified on the base of official Pytorch implementation `torch.utils.data.Dataset` and `torchvision.datasets.ImageFolder`.
+Add style transfer module into the data preprocess and enlarge the input path from single one to several (a list).

 - `utils.py`: Some utilized class or function: class of StyleTransform, function for Mixup augmentation, display bar, etc.

 - `models/`: Models of various networks such as resnet, VGG.
 This project mainly adopts `ResNet50`.
 And there is a little difference between the `ResNet50` for different datasets.
 STL10, CALTECH256, and CIFAR10 correspond to `resnet.py`, `resnet_caltech.py`, and `resnet_cifar.py` respectively.
-ResNet50 for CALTECH256 is the same as ImageNet; ResNet50 for STL10 removes the first maxpool layer, changes the kernel_size of avgpool layer from 7 to 6; ResNet50 for CIFAR10 (refer to the Github implementation [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar)) removes the first maxpool layer, changes the (kernel_size, stride, padding) of conv1 layer from (7, 2, 3) to (3, 1, 1), and changes the kernel_size of avgpool layer from 7 to 4.
+ResNet50 for CALTECH256 is the same as ImageNet; ResNet50 for STL10 removes the MaxPool layer after conv1, changes the kernel_size of AvgPool layer before fc from 7 to 6; ResNet50 for CIFAR10 (refer to the Github implementation [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar)) removes the first MaxPool layer after conv1, changes the (kernel_size, stride, padding) of conv1 layer from (7, 2, 3) to (3, 1, 1), and changes the kernel_size of AvgPool layer before fc from 7 to 4.

+`manifold_resnet.py` is written for Manifold Mixup augmentation

 - `checkpoint/`: Store checkpoints of trained models.